brunopostle/ifcmerge/docs/whitepaper.rst

 This division of labour is termed 'federation', where each trade owns a separate file, usually with the architectural part providing overall coordination
 (A proprietary form of this, 'worksharing', allows this division of labour to occur within a single file, but it requires that all users are using the same proprietary application and file format).

-Federation, with projects split into separate files by trade, has a notable disadvantage:
-A selling-point of BIM is that it is not just objects and information, but relationships between this data.
-With a federated model it isn't possible to define a relationship between elements that exist in separate files.
-For example, spatial containers such as rooms and storeys are typically defined in an architectural model, a federated building services model can't assign equipment to these spaces as a result.
-This is basic information that would be expected by a Facilities Management team after building handover.

 Separating trades into silos that can't modify each other's data has other disadvantages:
-A structural engineer can't provisionally move a door in the architect's model; they have to create a drawing showing how they think the door should move, send it in an email to the architect, hoping then that the architect might update their model at some point - eventually this moved door will cascade into the federated model that everyone sees.
+A structural engineer can't provisionally move a door in the architect's model; they have to create a sketch showing how they think the door should move, send it in an email to the architect, hoping then that the architect might update their model at some point - eventually this moved door will cascade into the federated model that everyone sees.
 Another example, in a real-life construction project, buildings are never built exactly as-drawn; a responsible contractor will update a BIM model 'as-built', but these updates can't be fed-back upstream so that everybody has the same model, this would require import, update, export, import and export steps - overwriting the upstream models in the process.

 In contrast, the way we write and maintain software is not at all like the way buildings are designed and managed with BIM.